Searching, Sorting, and Cake Cutting in Rounds: Abstract

 \section{Abstract}

+We analyze {the query complexity of} search in rounds motivated by a fair division question.
+This leads us to the discovery of a substantial gap between the \emph{expected randomized} and \emph{distributional} query complexity for a natural search problem with error probability $\delta$.
+To the best of our knowledge, this is the first natural example of a function with a large gap between its randomized and distributional query complexity.

+While the expected query complexity was the focus of Yao's seminal paper \cite{yao_minimax}, it has been understudied since then.
+Most literature has focused on the worst-case cost setting, where the randomized complexity is defined as the worst case cost incurred by the best algorithm with error probability $\delta$ and for this setting there is no gap between the two complexities~\cite{CC_book}.
+In recent years, there has been renewed interest in the expected cost setting \cite{small_minimax_bias_BBGM22}.

+The catalyst for our findings is a fair division problem of independent interest: given a cake cutting instance with $n$ players, compute a fair allocation in at most $k$ rounds of interaction with the players, where $k$ ranges from $1$ to $\infty$.
+We {show} that proportional cake cutting in rounds is equivalent to sorting with rank queries in rounds.
+Inspired by the rank query model, we then consider two fundamental search problems: ordered and unordered search.

-We study sorting and searching in rounds, motivated by a cake cutting problem.
-The \emph{search} problem we consider is: we are given an array $\vec{x} = (x_1, \ldots, x_n)$ and an element $z$ promised to be in the array.
-We have access to an oracle that answers comparison queries: ``How is $x_i$ compared to $x_j$?'', where the answer can be ``$<$'', ``$=$'', or ``$>$''.
-The goal is to find the location of $z$ with success probability at least $p \in [0,1]$ in at most $k$ rounds of interaction with the oracle.
-The problem is called \emph{ordered} or \emph{unordered search}, depending on whether the array $\vec{x}$ is sorted or unsorted, respectively.
+In unordered search, we get an array $\vec{x} = (x_1, \ldots, x_n)$ and an element $z$ promised to be in $\vec{x}$.
+The size $n$ is known, but $z$ and the elements of $\vec{x}$ are not and cannot be accessed directly.
+Instead, we have access to an oracle that receives queries of the form: ``How is $z$ compared to the element at location $i$?'', answering ``$=$'' or ``$\neq$''.
+The goal is to find the location of $z$ with success probability at least $p \in (0,1]$ using at most $k$ rounds of interaction with the oracle.

-For \emph{ordered search}, we show the query complexity of randomized algorithms on a worst case input is $\Theta\bigl(k\cdot p \cdot n^{1/k}\bigr)$ in expectation.
-In contrast, the query complexity of deterministic algorithms searching for a uniformly random element is $\Theta\bigl(k\cdot p^{1/k} \cdot n^{1/k}\bigr)$ in expectation.
-The uniform distribution is the worst case for deterministic algorithms.